 - It’s easy to organise social online events with your group post-work including book clubs and catch-up sessions.

-- You’re using your own internet so you can skip the VPN, though we would still recommend using one such as NordVPN.
+- You’re using your own internet so you can skip the VPN, though we would still recommend using one.

 Read More: 10 Essential Freelancer Tips for Beginners